borntofrappe/game-development/Games/Space Invaders/README.md

 ## Updates

+- [x] allow to change the speed of the aliens (press s to test the feature)

 - [ ] Fix the horizontal scroll so that the aliens change direction only when the first/last _available_ column approaches the window's edges.
-In the current version, the game considered a bounce with the first/last column regardless of whether the aliens in said column existed or not.
+In the current version, the game considered a bounce with the first/last column regardless of whether the aliens in said column existed or not

-- [ ] Change the speed of the aliens as the player destroys a certain number of opponents

-- [ ] Detect a loss when the aliens reach the bottom of the screen

 - [ ] Allow the aliens to fire back at random